zain178/Loan-Default-Prediction/README.md

 Results (Test Set)

-Random Forest: Accuracy ≥ 0.85 (selected), solid weighted F1; strong performance on tabular data.
+Random Forest: Accuracy ≥ 0.85 (selected), strong weighted F1; robust on tabular data

-FNN: ~0.70–0.72 accuracy; useful neural benchmark with class-weighted training.
+FNN: ~0.70–0.72 accuracy; useful neural benchmark with class-weighted training

-Decision Tree: Interpretable baseline; moderate accuracy.
+Decision Tree: Interpretable baseline; moderate accuracy

 Reproducibility

-Stratified train/test split with --seed 42.
+Stratified train/test split with --seed 42

-Identical preprocessing across models; class weights for imbalance.
+Identical preprocessing across models; class weights for imbalance

-Figures saved to figures/ for the report/video.
+Figures saved to figures/ for the report/video

 License & Citation

-Add your license (e.g., MIT) in LICENSE.
+Add your license (e.g., MIT) in LICENSE

-If you use the data, cite the Kaggle source for Loan_default.csv.
+If you use the data, cite the Kaggle source for Loan_default.csv